 All input from the community will be passed to the committees to be charged with defining the CCS observational strategies and will form the foundation on which the CCS definition committees begin their work.
 These committees, one for each CCS, will be formed in mid-2023.
 They will be composed of members of the astronomical community who represent the breadth of science the community wants to see enabled with each CCS.
 The initial community input, requested in the form of Roman CCS science pitches and white papers, will be used by the CCS definition committees to:

-The Roman CCS science pitch submissions will be made generally available for other interested scientists, and an analysis of the questionnaire responses will be published, in late March 2023.
-This will enable collaborations of community members with similar science interests in composing subsequent Roman CCS white papers, and inform the technical discussions of survey strategy in those white papers.
+A listing of the Roman CCS science pitch submissions are available.
+This will enable collaborations of community members with similar science interests in composing Roman CCS white papers, and inform the technical discussions of survey strategy in those white papers.
 Submitted Roman CCS white papers will also be made available to the science community after the deadline.

 The previous Roman white paper call (due in late October 2021) pertained to General Astrophysics Survey observations (nominally at least 25% of the mission time, mostly to be selected through peer-reviewed competitions closer to launch and during operations) rather than Roman's CCSs.
 Specifically, that previous call solicited comments on whether to pre-select an Astrophysics Survey, as well as outlines of survey concepts which would benefit from being selected and defined well before Roman's launch (e.g., to enable synergistic observations with other facilities) and with scientific aims that cannot be accomplished with the CCSs (e.g., pointing at specific nearby galaxies or the Galactic plane).
 The present request instead pertains to maximizing the science that can be accomplished with Roman's CCSs.